Goliath frog: Longevity

+The goliath frog can live up to 15 years in the wild and up to 21 years in captivity.
+Due to its large size, Goliath frogs are only known to be preyed on by humans although other predators are possible.

+Developmental Stages

 While the reproductive behavior for this species is mostly not well-known, studies by Lamotte, Perret, and Zahl have allowed an overall chronological table of larval development to be created.
 Typically after 24 hours, the cover of the egg mass becomes yellow and the eggs become dark gray-brown.
 These egg masses were found attached to the bottom of plants.

 First Month: no organs were differentiated and only the ocular region showed significant pigmentation and transparent external gills.
 The lengths were 8-10 mm and while the body/tail appeared to be slightly pigmented, the abdomen was always nearly white.

 Second Month: The activity of the tadpoles increased greatly for they are now beginning to feed on leaves.
 Furthermore, they have developed a denser pigmentation, and the spiraculum and anal tube are now beginning to become visible.
 Additionally, the mouth and the eyes are beginning to function.
 Sizes range 19-21 mm.
 As the month continues, pigmentation is becoming more intense via the presence of nearly black spots, two rows of teeth are developing on both the upper and lower lip, feeding increases greatly, and their size becomes 24 mm.

 Third Month: The posterior legs are now beginning to form and the length of the tadpoles are around 40mm.
 As the month progresses, the posterior legs become larger and joints/fingers are becoming more distinguishable.
 The total length of the tadpoles is now 45 mm.
 Finally, at the end of the month, anterior legs have fully appeared, posterior legs are grown with long and powerful fingers accompanying this growth, the mouth has become an arched slot line, tail regression has begun, and these tadpoles begin to put their head out of the water in order to breathe.

 Fourth Month: All of the specimens in the experiment reached the final stage of metamorphosis.
 The tail has been either completely or nearly reabsorbed, the shape and color of adults is obtained with slightly lighter and greener pigmentation, the total length is 35 mm.
 The large size characteristic of these frogs is not obtained yet.
 The entire process of larval development takes approximately 85–95 days to complete.